Surviving Jack

 Surviving Jack is an American sitcom that aired as a mid-season replacement on Fox as part of the 2013–14 American television season.
 On May 8, 2013, Fox placed a thirteen-episode order for the single-camera comedy.
 The pilot is written by Justin Halpern and Patrick Schumacker, and the series is based on Halpern's autobiographical book I Suck at Girls.
 On October 25, 2013, the order of episodes was cut to eight, due to scheduling restrictions.

 On May 7, 2014, Fox canceled the series after one season, and 7 episodes broadcast, leaving a single episode unaired, and the remaining episodes have never been circulated.
 They later aired the last episode, episode eight, in New Zealand on TV2.

 Synopsis

 Set in Southern California, in 1991, the series centers on Jack Dunlevy, an ex-military man and no-nonsense guy who becomes a full-time parent when his wife decides to go to law school.
-He takes an unorthodox approach to keeping his teenagers, Frankie and Rachel, in line.
+He takes an unorthodox approach to keeping his kids, a boy, Frankie and a girl, Rachel, in line.